-RESET Generator - The integrated Reset Generator Cell provides a reliable power-on reset to the device internal circuitry at power up.
-The RESET# input pin allows an external device to reset the FT221X.

-RESET# can be tied to VCC or left unconnected if not being used.
+RESET Generator.
+The integrated Reset Generator Cell provides a reliable power-on reset to the device internal circuitry at power up.
+The RESET# input pin allows an external device to reset the FT220X.
+RESET# can be tied to VCCIO.

 5 FT1248 Interface Description